Elumalai24/ProductList/README.md

 First get Flutter and all necessary SDK/Plugins installed.
 Full guide here Flutter: Get Started Now download this Repo
-Extract the Repo into your newly created Neumorphic-CV and replace the required files.
+Extract the Repo into your newly created ProductList and replace the required files.
 Now you can Finally run VS-Code or Android Studio whichever you prefer and get the flutter packages and just run the App.

 Download the APK